gnutls/gnutls/CONTRIBUTING.md

 The make rule 'abi-check' verifies that the ABI remained compatible since the last tagged release.
 It relies on the git tree and abi-compliance-checker.

+The above do not apply to the C++ library; this library's ABI should not be considered stable.

 # Constructed types: